-- Community resources information and other information that will aid in the emotional and financial recover of the victim
+Community resources information and other information that will aid in the emotional and financial recovery of the victim

 Please note that you must re-enroll in the notification program each time the defendant has been arrested, even if you have previously registered for a prior arrest.

 Request a police report

 Reports may be requested between the hours of 8 a.m. and 5 p.m., Monday through Friday.
 Learn about more information on requesting a police report online.